Aman-290/voice-assistant-agent/README.md

 - **Seamless Web Search Integration**: The AI can perform real-time web searches using Tavily API and incorporate relevant information directly into the conversation flow.
 - **Weather Information**: Access to free weather APIs allows the agent to provide current weather data and forecasts as part of natural dialogue.
 - **Intelligent Memory**: The AI maintains persistent memory across conversations, allowing for context-aware responses and personalized interactions.
+- **Multi-Step Hotel Booking Workflow**: A complete hotel booking agentic system has been integrated, allowing users to:
+  - Search for hotels in any location with real-time pricing from multiple booking sites
+  - Engage in natural voice conversations to select room types, dates, and guest information
+  - Complete full booking confirmations through guided conversational steps
+  - The agent intelligently manages booking state and continues the conversation flow until booking is confirmed or cancelled
+  - All booking functionality is currently demo-based with mock data for testing purposes

 ## Design Decisions